Courses

 • Community Health Worker

-This Careers link explores the relevant career options for the Diploma and Bachelor of Community Services.
-Note, the 3rd ring equals a diploma level qualification and the 4th ring equals a Bachelor qualification.
-For more information regarding your potential career outcomes please contact one of our experienced course advisors.
+The Careers page explores the relevant career options for the Diploma and Bachelor of Community Services.
+Note, the third ring is equivalent to a diploma-level qualification and the fourth ring to a Bachelor qualification.
+For more information regarding your potential career outcomes, please contact one of our experienced course advisors.

 Training Levels and Requirements